Katsugachi/Luminescence/README.md

 ## Instructions
 Download `luminescence.skill` and import it into your chosen AI's skill set <br><br>
 >  Run through messages with /luminescence
+<br> Disclaimer: The skill file will only work if your chosen AI model decides to actually use it rather than just reading it and leaving it.